carpentries-incubator/cwl-novice-tutorial/index.md

 This tutorial is aimed at researchers and research software engineers who would like to begin automating their analyses in workflows.
-If you're unsure whether this tutorial is a good fit for you, you may find our [learner profiles][audience] helpful.
+If you're unsure whether this tutorial is a good fit for you check the prerequisites listed above.
+You may also find our [learner profiles][audience] helpful.
 These are also a useful resource during the lesson design process.

 ### Learning Objectives